Pornography (album): Live performances

-In the period preceding and following the release of Pornography, the band started to develop their trademark image of big hair, smudged makeup and black clothes.
+In the period preceding and following the release of Pornography, the group started to develop their trademark image of big hair, smudged makeup and black clothes.
 Smith applied lipstick smeared around the eyes and the mouth.
 Under the lights, the lipstick melted, making it look, as Smith later put it "like we'd been smacked in the face".
 It was supposed to symbolise the violence of the new material but backstage, another kind of violence had begun to surface from the first dates of the tour.

-The band performed in the UK in April 1982.
+The group performed in the UK in April 1982.
 NME considered that the show "was all very skillfully deployed: a bruisingly clear sound of scathing force, a clockwork, Pavlovian lightshow, a variegation of light and shade in the song order that builds to the unmitigating force of 'Pornography' itself as the climax".
 However, the mood on stage was not good: The journalist noted that Smith looked "dejected and tired" for his birthday.
-Behind the scene, Smith's relationship with Gallup was deteriorating.
-When the tour reached Europe, tension was so high between the two musicians that they had a fight after a concert in Strasbourg.
+Behind the scenes, Smith's relationship with Gallup was deteriorating.
+When the tour reached Europe, tensions were so high between the two musicians that they had a fight after a concert in Strasbourg.
 Tolhurst found out the next day that his two partners "had both gone back to England".
 At home, Smith heard his father telling him: "Get right back out on that tour!
 People have bought tickets!"
-After two more weeks of touring, the band played their final show in Brussels.
+After two more weeks of touring, the group played their final show in Brussels.
 Tolhurst later related: "I remember sitting in the dressing room thinking, 'oh well, that's the end of the band, then' [...]
 I went off to France for a bit.
 I guess I ran away.
 Escaping from the reality of The Cure".
 Back in England, Smith took a rest with a month's camping holiday to the Lake District to "clean up".